 • Full PB (Poké Ball) — a complete circular shape with a dividing line that resembles a Poké Ball

 A Full PB Holo Mark (or solid PB) occurs when the foil forms a clean, centered circle with the classic dividing line.
 These marks are highly sought after because they're one-of-a-kind manufacturing variations, adding unique character and collector prestige.
 Partial (halved or quartered) PB marks are still noteworthy, but a complete, solid example is considered especially desirable in vintage Japanese collecting.
-Want to know more?
 Check out our page on PB Holo marks here - The Hidden Vintage Gem

 Browse the Shop to see current cards that may feature these or other holo marks.
 New TAG-graded arrivals are added regularly.